decretist/ICMCL17/proceedings/ICMCL17.md

 first and second recensions.
-Around 2012, there was tremendous enthusiasm in the Digital Humanities community for a technique called unsupervised topic modeling and in particular for a topic-modeling tool called MALLET.[^6] Inspired by Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension,[^7] I hoped to use MALLET to identify other new topics added in the second recension.
+Around 2012, there was tremendous enthusiasm in the Digital Humanities community for a technique called unsupervised topic modeling and in particular for a topic-modeling tool called the MAchine Learning for LanguagE Toolkit (MALLET).[@McCallumMALLET] Inspired by Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension,[^7] I hoped to use MALLET to identify other new topics added in the second recension.
 The approach was to topic model the first- and second-recension *dicta* together, then separately, which would show which topics were left when the first recension topics were subtracted.
 (It would not be enough to topic model just the second-recension *dicta* because many of the topics present in the second recension *dicta* are also present in the first-recension *dicta*.)
 This approach was simple in concept but prohibitively difficult in practice, for two reasons: first, because of the difficulty in determining the number of topics to look for, a necessary precondition for unsupervised topic modeling, and, second, because of the fact that there was no obvious way to subtract topics.

 For the purpose of the discussion that follows, I am defining "first-recension *dicta*" as the text of the *dicta* as they are